eclipse-iceoryx/iceoryx/doc/website/release-notes/iceoryx-unreleased.md

 - Make iceoryx resource prefix a compile time option [#2272](https://github.com/eclipse-iceoryx/iceoryx/issues/2272)
 - Improve introspection-client interface by adding the number of ports in parentheses [#2299](https://github.com/eclipse-iceoryx/iceoryx/issues/2299)
 - Add std::atomic abstraction [#2329](https://github.com/eclipse-iceoryx/iceoryx/issues/2329)
+- The class is intended for the integration of iceoryx with systemd, supporting functions for systemd interaction like sending signal notifications and monitoring service status.
+Users can utilize this class to enable or disable systemd support when running iceoryx [#2330](https://github.com/eclipse-iceoryx/iceoryx/issues/2330)

 **Bugfixes:**